Tuesday 21st August 2018

 Town: Reece Leek 2, Joe Smith, Gio Dainty, Matt Gardner.

 Kempston: Carl Knox, Robbie Goodman (Hateley Mercer), Mason Spence, Alfie Powell, Seb Simpson, Kyal McNulty (Ty Deacon), Nathan Tshikuna, Ben Sheppard, Josh Crawley, Shane Bush, Ben Acquaye.
 Subs not used Ekene Amadi, Harlem Sambu.

-Coleshill: Paul Hathaway, Joe Cole, Gio Dainty, Rob Evans, Guy Clarke, Danny Tymon, Ryan Edmunds (Matt Gardner), Joe Smith, Liam Molesworth (George Washbourne), Reece Leek (Connor Doyle), Josh Webb.
+Coleshill: Paul Hathaway, Joe Cole, Gio Dainty, Rob Evans, Guy Clark, Danny Tymon, Ryan Edmunds (Matt Gardner), Joe Smith, Liam Molesworth (George Washbourne), Reece Leek (Connor Doyle), Josh Webb.
 Subs not used Drew Ricketts, Chris Gibson.

 Two games, two wins!
 Life in the Southern League Division One Central isn’t too bad at the moment.